 Local (Hourly-Rated) Move: Shipments transported 55 miles or less.

-Long Carry: Exists when the carrier must carry household goods for a distance in excess of 75 feet between the vehicle and the door of the residence, including multi-family housing.
+Long Carry: Exists when the Carrier must carry household goods for a distance in excess of 75 feet between the vehicle and the door of the residence, including multi-family housing.

 Long Distance (Mileage-Rated) Move: Shipments transported more than 55 miles.